MicrosoftDocs/win32/desktop-src/MsCS/scripting-entry-points.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '4793f054-acbb-4f6c-bb30-d00a0082dbc8'
+ms.assetid: 4793f054-acbb-4f6c-bb30-d00a0082dbc8
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["entry point functions Failover Cluster , scripting"]
+- entry point functions Failover Cluster , scripting ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Scripting Entry Points

-A control script consists of a set of entry point functions (for example, [**IsAlive**](isalive.md)) for the Generic Script resource DLL.
+A control script consists of a set of entry point functions (for example, [**IsAlive**](/windows/previous-versions/ResApi/nc-resapi-pis_alive_routine?branch=master)) for the Generic Script resource DLL.
 The Resource Monitor calls these scripted entry point functions during cluster operation.
-Except for the [**Open**](open.md) function, the scripted entry point functions serve the same purpose as the same-named resource DLL entry point functions implemented using the Failover Cluster API.
+Except for the [**Open**](/windows/previous-versions/ResApi/nc-resapi-popen_routine?branch=master) function, the scripted entry point functions serve the same purpose as the same-named resource DLL entry point functions implemented using the Failover Cluster API.
 For more information, see [Implementing Resource DLLs](implementing-resource-dlls.md).

-A control script must implement the [**LooksAlive**](looksalive.md) and [**IsAlive**](isalive.md) functions and can also implement the functions [**Open**](open.md), [**Online**](online.md), [**Offline**](offline.md), [**Close**](close.md), and [**Terminate**](terminate.md).
+A control script must implement the [**LooksAlive**](/windows/previous-versions/ResApi/nc-resapi-plooks_alive_routine?branch=master) and [**IsAlive**](/windows/previous-versions/ResApi/nc-resapi-pis_alive_routine?branch=master) functions and can also implement the functions [**Open**](/windows/previous-versions/ResApi/nc-resapi-popen_routine?branch=master), [**Online**](/windows/previous-versions/ResApi/nc-resapi-ponline_routine?branch=master), [**Offline**](/windows/previous-versions/ResApi/nc-resapi-poffline_routine?branch=master), [**Close**](/windows/previous-versions/ResApi/nc-resapi-pclose_routine?branch=master), and [**Terminate**](/windows/previous-versions/ResApi/nc-resapi-pterminate_routine?branch=master).

 > [!Note]
 > You should not store control script files on cluster disks.
 Although these drives may seem to be the ideal location because all nodes in the [*cluster*](c-gly.md#-wolf-cluster-gly) can access them, storing control script files there causes problems when you upgrade either the Cluster service or the application software, especially if the cluster is in a production environment.
 Such upgrades require the cluster to be shut down completely.
-If you choose instead to install control script files on all nodes in the cluster, you can use a rolling upgrade approach—upgrading each node individually—without affecting the operation of the cluster.
+If you choose instead to install control script files on all nodes in the cluster, you can use a rolling upgrade approach upgrading each node individually without affecting the operation of the cluster.

 ### Script Execution

-A Resource Monitor call to either of the time-critical entry point functions [**LooksAlive**](looksalive.md) or [**IsAlive**](isalive.md) executes directly, without calling other entry point functions and without loading or unloading the script.
-A Resource Monitor call to any other entry point function (for example, [**Online**](online.md)) generates associated Resource Monitor entry point function calls (for example, to [**Open**](open.md)) and may cause the script to load or unload.
+A Resource Monitor call to either of the time-critical entry point functions [**LooksAlive**](/windows/previous-versions/ResApi/nc-resapi-plooks_alive_routine?branch=master) or [**IsAlive**](/windows/previous-versions/ResApi/nc-resapi-pis_alive_routine?branch=master) executes directly, without calling other entry point functions and without loading or unloading the script.
+A Resource Monitor call to any other entry point function (for example, [**Online**](/windows/previous-versions/ResApi/nc-resapi-ponline_routine?branch=master)) generates associated Resource Monitor entry point function calls (for example, to [**Open**](/windows/previous-versions/ResApi/nc-resapi-popen_routine?branch=master)) and may cause the script to load or unload.
 For more information on the Resource Monitor actions for each entry point function call, see the following table.

 In a control script, code within the script body, outside any of the entry point functions, is executed when the script is loaded.
 Code within an entry point function is executed whenever that function is called.
-For example, code within the [**Open**](open.md) function is executed not only when the script is opened, but also when **Open** is called prior to [**Online**](online.md) or [**Close**](close.md).
+For example, code within the [**Open**](/windows/previous-versions/ResApi/nc-resapi-popen_routine?branch=master) function is executed not only when the script is opened, but also when **Open** is called prior to [**Online**](/windows/previous-versions/ResApi/nc-resapi-ponline_routine?branch=master) or [**Close**](/windows/previous-versions/ResApi/nc-resapi-pclose_routine?branch=master).